-- 1. If you owe \$1 or more with your return, paper clip your payment to the front of Form 1NPR. - 2.
-Copies of appropriate Wisconsin schedules and supporting documents, such as Schedule H (homestead credit) or Schedule FC (farmland preservation credit). - 3.
-The appropriate copy of each of your withholding statements (Forms W-2, W-2G, 1042S, 1099-G, 1099-R, and 1099-MISC). - 4.
-A complete copy of your federal return (Form 1040, 1040A, 1040EZ, 1040PC, 1040NR, or 1040NR-EZ or your TeleFile Tax Record) and its supporting schedules and forms.
-If you itemize deductions on your federal return but do not claim the itemized deduction credit on your Wisconsin return, you do not have to attach federal Schedule A. - 5.
-A copy of your federal extension application form or required statement if you are filing under an extension of time to file. - 6.
-Persons divorced after June 20, 1996, who compute a refund If your judgment of divorce apportions any tax liability owed to the Department of Revenue to your former spouse, attach a copy of the judgment to your Form 1NPR and write "Divorce decree" in the space below line 52.
-This will prevent your refund from being applied against such tax liability. - 7.
-If you are filing federal Form 8379, Injured Spouse Claim and Allocation, attach a copy to your Wisconsin return and write "Form 8379" in the space below line 52 of Form 1NPR. - 8.
-Persons divorced after December 31, 1999, who filed a joint return If your judgment of divorce apportions any refund to you or your former spouse, or between you and your former spouse, the department will issue the refund to the person(s) to whom the refund is awarded under the terms of the divorce.
+- Persons divorced after June 20, 1996, who compute a refund- If your judgment of divorce apportions any tax liability owed to the Department of Revenue to your former spouse, attach a copy of the judgment to your Form 1NPR and write "Divorce decree" in the space below line 55.
+This will prevent your refund from being applied against such tax liability. - Persons divorced who are filing a joint return If your judgment of divorce apportions any refund to you or your former spouse, or between you and your former spouse, the department will issue the refund to the person(s) to whom the refund is awarded under the terms of the divorce.
 Attach a copy of the portion of your judgment of divorce that relates to the apportionment of the tax refund to your Form 1NPR.
-Write "Divorce decree-apportion refund" in the space below line 52.

-Where to file Mail your return to the Wisconsin Department of Revenue:
+Write "Divorce decree-apportion refund" in the space below line 55. - 7.
+Injured spouse If you are filing federal Form 8379, Injured Spouse Claim and Allocation, attach a copy to your Wisconsin return and write "Form 8379" in the space below line 55 of Form 1NPR. - Where to file Mail your return to the Wisconsin Department of Revenue:

 (if tax is due) (if refund or no tax due) (if Schedule H attached)

-P.O.
-Box 268 P.O.
-Box 59 P.O.
-Box 34
+PO Box 268 PO Box 59 PO Box 34

-Madison, WI Madison, WI Madison, WI
+Madison WI Madison WI Madison WI

 53790-0001 53785-0001 53786-0001

-Penalties for not filing returns or filing incorrect returns If you do not file an income tax return which you are required to file, or if you file an incorrect return due to negligence or fraud, penalties and interest may be assessed against you.
+■ Penalties for not filing returns or filing incorrect returns

+If you do not file an income tax return which you are required to file, or if you file an incorrect return due to negligence or fraud, penalties and interest may be assessed against you.
 The interest rate on delinquent taxes is 18% per year.
 Civil penalties can be as much as 100% of the amount of tax not reported on the return.
 Criminal penalties for failing to file or filing a false return include a fine up to \$10,000 and imprisonment.